The Von Bondies: Pawn Shoppe Heart and departure from Sire (2002–2008)

-Love, Hate and Then There's You (2009–2011)
+Love, Hate and Then There's You, disbanding, and reunion plans (2009–present)

-The Von Bondies' third album is Love, Hate and Then There's You.
-It was released on February 3, 2009.
-They released a limited-edition 7-inch single of "Pale Bride" from the album, backed with the non-album song "Falling in Love".

-The Von Bondies celebrated their ninth year together with this release.
-This was the first time that a Von Bondies release saw Don Blum co-write with Stollsteimer.
+The Von Bondies' third album, Love, Hate and Then There's You, was released on February 3, 2009.
+The lineup at the time was Jason Stollsteimer on vocals and lead guitar, Don Blum on drums, Christy Hunt on rhythm guitar, and Leann Banks on bass guitar.
+The band released a limited-edition 7-inch single of "Pale Bride" from the album, backed with the non-album song "Falling in Love".
+This was the first time that a Von Bondies album saw Don Blum co-write with Stollsteimer.
 Love, Hate was produced by Jason Stollsteimer, with three songs by Butch Walker and three songs by Rick Parker.
 All songs were written by Jason Stollsteimer, except "Blame Game" and "Earthquake", which were co-written by Stollsteimer and Blum.
+The band went on tour in February 2009 in support of the album.

+The Von Bondies disbanded in July 2011.
+They reformed in 2020 and planned a reunion tour, but those plans had to be abandoned due to the COVID-19 pandemic.
+The band's members have since become involved in other musical projects.